ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     ln -s /tmp/altairpos.txt .
     ln -s /tmp/altairdata.txt .

-Then, in this same `predict` directory, run `node server.js`.
+Then, in this same `predict` directory, run `node server.cjs`.
 Open a web browser, and navigate to `http://localhost:8080/AIFCOMSS.html`.

 You should then have AIFCOMSS running in your web browser.<br><br>